sylvaticus/juliatutorial/4---functions.md

 `myfunction(a,b;c=1) = (2a+2b)*c`

-All keyword arguments need a default value, but the opposite is not true (positional arguments can have default argument)
+All keyword arguments need a default value, but the opposite is not true (positional arguments can also have default argument)

 ## Return value